Awendaw – Awendaw, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Awendaw

 Awendaw was incorporated to a township in 1992, and native William H. “Bill” Alston was elected as the first mayor, serving until 2009.
 Today the town hosts several popular attractions and events, including the Blue Crab Festival held each fall, The Bulls Bay Nature Festival held each spring, the Center for Birds of Prey, and the Sewee Visitor and Environmental Education Center.
-However, like most of South Carolina’s coastal towns, their beautiful environment has attracted developers, and the town is presently walking the fine line between over-development and maintaining its rural charm.
+However, like most of South Carolina’s coastal towns, Awendaw’s beautiful environment has attracted developers, and the town is presently walking the fine line between over-development and maintaining its rural charm.